Kakamotobi/Learned/Web Development/Auth.md

 - **The authentication state (JWT) is handled on the client.**
 #### Token Storage on Client and Security
 ##### Encrypted Http-Only Cookie
+- An Http-Only Cookie is a cookie that prevents the frontend code from reading or writing to the cookie header, effectively blocking access to the contents of the cookie (not vulnerable to cross-site scripting(XSS) attacks).
 - Upon first authentication, return the cookie instead of the tokens.
 - You can set the lifetime on these cookies to limit the logged in state.
 - Simply log a user out by deleting the cookie.